A brave space for LGBTQ youth…

 The Center’s safe, affirming and supportive environment has a special focus on youth who are questioning their sexuality and developing their personal identity.
 The Center’s Youth Program supports vulnerable and homeless LGBT youth to improve their health, economic status, self-esteem and self-sufficiency for making positive life choices with the following programs.

 All ongoing youth programs are free, except for a few events or activities that may have nominal charges to cover materials.

 For homeless youth, the Center also has shower and laundry facilities, toiletries, and snacks to help these marginalized youth begin to feel human again.

-This program is funded by Division of Behavioral Health Services through the voter-approved Proposition 63, Mental Health Services Act (MHSA).
+This program is funded in part by the Division of Behavioral Health Services through voter approved Proposition 63, Mental Health Services Act (MHSA).
 This program also continues to receive support from IKEA, the Rainbow Chamber Foundation, and community members like you.

 Our current schedule is as follows: